zachc71/taptapchef/game_design_doc.md

 ### 1. **Tapping & Income System**
 - Every tap = 1 meal served
 - Base cash per tap scales with dish tier
 - **Combo Meter:** rapid tapping builds a meter that multiplies earnings.
+Filling the meter now requires **20 taps** (previously 10).
-- **Frenzy Mode:** maxing the meter triggers a short burst with screen shake, flashy particles, and a large earnings boost.
+- **Frenzy Mode:** after the meter is full there is a brief warm-up before a burst begins.
+During Frenzy a vertical fire overlay slowly rises on screen in place of the old color flashes, alongside the screen shake and big earnings boost.
 - **Special Customers:** rare visitors like food critics or aliens appear; tapping them launches a mini-game or grants a temporary boost.

 ### 2. **Kitchen Upgrades**